HugoM25/Pythosaic/ImgtoPhotomosaics/ReadMe.txt

 Thanks!

 PS : If variables are named emojis it's because the project was basically just for that but I wanted to extend it.
+I'll change them later.